 THE HIGH CARB / HIGH SUGAR LIFESTYLE

-The things is, many of us think that since we are not fat, we are getting away with living the "High Carb Lifestyle" (HERE).
-Although the numbers of young children who are OBESE is going through the roof (HERE --- just yesterday I saw a 16 year old Type II Diabetic), it is still common to see rail thin children, adolescents, and even young adults, eating horrendous diets and not gaining weight or (seemingly) paying the price as far as their health is concerned.
+The things is, many of us think that since we are not fat, we are getting away with living the “High Carb Lifestyle” (HERE).
+Although the numbers of young children who are OBESE is going through the roof (HERE — just yesterday I saw a 16 year old Type II Diabetic), it is still common to see rail-thin children, adolescents, and even young adults, eating horrendous diets and seemingly neither gaining weight nor paying the price as far as their health is concerned.
 If you think this lifestyle is going to work out for the long haul, take five minutes to finish this article.
-Or you could go to your next class reunion and see for yourself.
+Or just go to your next class reunion and see for yourself.

 - Bloating / Gas

 - Frequent Hunger no Matter how much you Eat

 - Anxiety / Panic / Depression

 - Lack of Focus or Motivation / Brain Fog

 - Weakness (Temporary) / Shaking / Temporary Tremor